CompareComparisons

 Use Readwise if:

-• You read heavily from web articles, books, or PDFs
+• You read heavily from web articles, books, or PDFs.

 Use LLMnesia if:

-• You use AI tools heavily for research, writing, or development
+• You use AI tools heavily for research, writing, or development.

-• You want cross-platform search across ChatGPT, Claude, Gemini, and others
+• You want cross-platform search across ChatGPT, Claude, Gemini, and others.

 Can Readwise capture my AI conversations?

-What's the main difference between Readwise and LLMnesia?
+What is the main difference between Readwise and LLMnesia?

 I use Readwise Reader for research.
 Is LLMnesia still useful?

-Is LLMnesia a subscription service like Readwise?
+Is LLMnesia a subscription like Readwise?

 Stop losing AI answers